Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicyAssignment.md

         "japanwest"
       ]
     }
-}
+}' > .\AllowedLocations.json

 $ResourceGroup = Get-AzResourceGroup -Name 'ResourceGroup11'
 $Policy = Get-AzPolicyDefinition -BuiltIn | Where-Object {$_.DisplayName -eq 'Allowed locations'}
 New-AzPolicyAssignment -Name 'RestrictLocationPolicyAssignment' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -PolicyParameter .\AllowedLocations.json
 ```

+The first command creates a parameter file called _AllowedLocations.json_ in the local working directory.
-The first command gets a resource group named ResourceGroup11 by using the Get-AzResourceGroup cmdlet and stores it in the $ResourceGroup variable.
+The second command gets a resource group named ResourceGroup11 by using the Get-AzResourceGroup cmdlet and stores it in the $ResourceGroup variable.
-The second command gets the built-in policy definition for allowed locations by using the Get-AzPolicyDefinition cmdlet and stores it in the $Policy variable.
+The third command gets the built-in policy definition for allowed locations by using the Get-AzPolicyDefinition cmdlet and stores it in the $Policy variable.
 The final command assigns the policy in $Policy at the resource group identified by the **ResourceId** property of $ResourceGroup using the policy parameter file AllowedLocations.json from the local working directory.

 ### Example 5: Policy assignment with a system assigned managed identity